A Summary of Common Production Challenges & Issues

 - Know which pest and disease pressures are common in your area and select resistant varieties.
-Look for disease resistance codes (acronyms) in our product descriptions, and use the filters for selection, as you review different tomato types and varieties.
+Look for the disease and pest resistance codes shown in parentheses next to the issues below.
+You can also find them in our product descriptions, comparison charts, and filters for selection, as you review different tomato types and varieties.

 - Select varieties adapted to your specific growing environment (field, greenhouse, high tunnel, hydroponic system).